Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Application to Shared Transportation Systems

-We allow the platform two control levers: entry control and assignment/dispatch control, similar to the JEA setting\footnote{The correspondence between our (ride-hailing) simulation setting and the JEA setting is as follows: In the ride-hailing setting, the type of a demand is its origin-destination pair, i.e. $\cT=V\times V$.
+In the following, we investigate the performance of MBP policy when there are travel delays.
+Similar to our main setting\footnote{The correspondence between our (ride-hailing) simulation setting and the JEA setting is as follows: In the ride-hailing setting, the type of a demand is its origin-destination pair, i.e. $\cT=V\times V$.
 For type $(j,k)$ demand, its supply neighborhood is the neighboring locations of $j$, which we denote by (with a slight abuse of notation) $\cP(j)$.
 We do not consider flexible drop-off, therefore $\cD(j,k)=\{k\}$.}$^{,}$\footnote{In our simulations, we focus on the special case where demand is stationary instead of time-varying, even though MBP policies are expected to work well if demand varies slowly over time.
-We make this choice because it allows us to compare performance against that of the policy proposed in \cite{banerjee2016pricing} for the stationary demand setting.} in Section~\ref{subsec:jea}.
+We make this choice because it allows us to compare performance against that of the policy proposed in \cite{banerjee2016pricing} for the stationary demand setting.} in Section~\ref{sec:model}, we allow the platform two control levers: entry control and assignment/dispatch control.
 Our theoretical model made the simplifying assumption that pickup and service of demand are \textit{instantaneous}.
 We relax this assumption in our numerical experiments by adding realistic travel times.
-We consider the following two cases: \begin{compactenum}[label=(\arabic*),leftmargin=*] \item \textit{Excess supply. }The number of cars in the system is slightly (5\%) above the ``fluid requirement'' (see Appendix~\ref{subsec:sims_setup} for details on the ``fluid requirement'') to achieve the value of the static planning problem. \item \textit{Scarce supply. }The number of cars fall short (by 25\%) of the ``fluid requirement'', i.e., there are not enough cars to realize the optimal solution of static planning problem (ignoring stochasticity). \end{compactenum}
+We retain our simplifying assumption that drivers do not relocate in the absence of a passenger.
+We consider the following two cases: \begin{compactenum}[(1),wide, labelwidth=!, labelindent=0pt] \item \textit{Excess supply. }The number of cars in the system is slightly (5\%) above the ``fluid requirement'' (see Appendix~\ref{subsec:sims_setup} for details on the ``fluid requirement'') to achieve the value of the static planning problem. \item \textit{Scarce supply. }The number of cars fall short (by 25\%) of the ``fluid requirement'', i.e., there are not enough cars to realize the optimal solution of static planning problem \eqref{eq:fluid_obj}-\eqref{eq:fluid_dmd_constr} under instantaneous relocation (even if we ignore stochasticity). \end{compactenum} We compare our MBP policy to three state-of-the-art policies in literature: the fluid-based policy in \cite{banerjee2016pricing}, the Utility-Delay Optimal Algorithm (UDOA) in \cite{neely2006super}, and the Deficit MaxWeight (DMW) policy in \cite{jiang2009stable}.
+We note that the UDOA policy is in fact a member of the MBP family of policies, with exponential congestion function $f(q)= \omega\cdot (e^{\omega (q-q_0)} - e^{\omega (q_0-q)})$ for suitable $\omega,q_0>0$.
+See Appendix \ref{appen:subsec:numerics-ridehailing} for a detailed description of these benchmark policies.